spevnev/uprintf/README.md

 # Universal printf

 uprintf is a single-header library for printing structures in C. \
-It only works on Linux and requires the executable to contain debugging information. \
+It only works on Linux and requires the executable to contain debugging information.
-Only tested on x86_64/amd64.

 ### What is a single header library?